baldurk/renderdoc/CONTRIBUTING.md

-        renderdocshim/                  ; A tiny C DLL using only kernel32.dll that is used for global hooking renderdocui/                    ; The .NET UI layer built on top of renderdoc/ 3rdparty/                   ; third party utilities & libraries included pdblocate/                      ; a simple stub program to invoke DIA to look up symbols/pdbs ; for callstack resolution on windows
+        renderdocshim/                  ; A tiny C DLL using only kernel32.dll that is used for global hooking renderdocui/                    ; The .NET UI layer built on top of renderdoc/ 3rdparty/                   ; third party utilities & libraries included qrenderdoc/                     ; The Qt UI layer built on top of renderdoc/ pdblocate/                      ; a simple stub program to invoke DIA to look up symbols/pdbs ; for callstack resolution on windows
         docs/                           ; source documentation for the .chm file or http://docs.renderdoc.org/